 We have active Junior and adult sections

-Junior and Academy Sailing (actually for 7 to 18 year olds) takes place every Saturday from 0930 to 1230 from 13 April to 28 September and on Wednesday evenings from 1830 to 2100 from 15 May until 28 August.
-This is a well established club – come along and see what goes on if you or your children have an interest in sailing.
-These sessions follow well established RYA Junior stage training, 1 – 2 -3 and 4.
+Junior and Academy Sailing (actually for 7 to 18 year olds) takes place every Saturday from 0930 to 1230 from 18th of April to 26th September and on Wednesday evenings from 1830 to 2100 from 13th of May until 26th of August.
+This is a well established club come along and see what goes on if you or your children have an interest in sailing.
+These sessions follow well established RYA Junior stage training, 1 2 -3 and 4.
 We have plenty of fun and sailing is a character building and social sport which teaches young people far more than just how to sail.
 Plenty of life skills are picked up along the way!